Gary Gardner: Birmingham City

 Gardner signed a three-year contract with Birmingham City on 5 June 2019.
 On the same day, Jota moved in the opposite direction; the fees were undisclosed.
+He was released at the end of the 2023–24 season.

+Cambridge United

+Gardner signed a two-year deal with EFL League One club Cambridge United on 14 July 2024.
+After injuries meant he was unable to make a debut for the club, he left by mutual agreement on 8 May 2025.

 International career

 Gardner has played for England at numerous international levels, including under-17s, under-18s, under-20s and the under-21s.

 On 10 November 2011, Gardner came on as a substitute, replacing Jason Lowe in the 62nd minute, and scored his first two goals for the England under-21s against Iceland under-21s.

 Personal life

 Gardner is the brother of fellow professional footballer Craig Gardner, also a product of the Aston Villa youth system.
 The siblings contribute funds to a boxing gym in their home town of Birmingham, which was featured on an episode of Soccer AM in 2011.